Mumbai: Artist, whose Tendulkar artwork was uprooted from Marine Drive, unhappy with BMC

-Artist Jaideep Mehrotra, who made the artwork on Master Blaster, not pleased with the BMC and also the public for not ‘respecting artworks’
+Artist Jaideep Mehrotra, who made the artwork on Sachin Tendulkar, which was pulled down from Marine Drive, not pleased with the BMC and also the public for not 'respecting artworks'

 Since the Sachin Tendulkar artwork on Marine Drive has undergone a change of address, creator, artist Jaideep Mehrotra is not happy.
 Mehrotra, who was commissioned by art aficionado Harsh Goenka’s RPG Foundation to make this artwork, said, “An artwork can never deface any surface or public facility.
 I think there is some ego of the people involved, and I am shocked that it is such a challenge to promote art in the city.”